 Audiences vs. segments

-The filters available for creating audiences are slightly different from those available for creating segments for resource A/B tests and analytics.
-Campaign audience filters are now grouped under two sections: User Profile filters (criteria that is based on user, device, or event profiles) and User Behavior filters (filters based on historical user behavior).
-If you’re creating segments for analytics or resource A/B testing purposes, you can still use any combination of user profile filters, including event recency and date-related user properties.
-For more information on the filter options available for creating segments, see Segment and audience filters.
+If you’re creating segments for analytics or resource A/B testing purposes, you can use any combination of User Profile filters, including event recency and date-related user properties.
+For more information on the filter options available for creating segments and audiences, see Segment and audience filters.

 Defining your target audience

-When you define your target audience in the campaign workflow, the Define Target Audience section (or Target Audience in email and SMS campaigns) displays the options available for targeting your campaign.
+When you define your target audience in the campaign builder, the Audience screen (or Define Target Audience section for in-app and Conversation campaigns) displays the options available for targeting your campaign.

 Depending on the campaign channel and your third-party integrations, the following options are available: